charlesmraines/q-spaceinvaders/README.md

 ## 📦 Requirements

-All dependencies are listed in `requirements.txt`:
+All dependencies are listed in `requirements.txt`.

-- gymnasium
-- ale-py
-- autorom
-- numpy
-- opencv-python
-- tqdm
-- tabulate
-- matplotlib (optional, only if using the plot mode)

 Install them using: